 For every SCOREs requested to deploy to the ICON mainnet, we perform a security audit in an effort to verify they do not break the mainnet.
-Audit process may take several days.
-Before you plan to build your DApp, please take a time to look at these guidelines.
+The audit process may take several days.
+Before you plan to build your DApp, please take the time to look at these guidelines.

 Code should be deterministic as it will run on multiple nodes.
 You should avoid any business logic that depends on non-deterministic input such as clock time, random number, or external data source.

 Do not use clock time.
 Use block height instead.
 If you really want to use time information, use block timestamp or transaction timestamp.